Driving as an expat – can I use my UK license abroad?

 All the countries listed above drive on the right hand side of the road.
 It would be a good idea to make sure you are familiar with the road regulations and laws in the country you will be driving in, as these are often more strict even though the driving style is a lot more “laid back”!
 For example, in Gulf countries it is illegal to have any alcohol in your system at all whilst driving.
 Road rage and rude gestures can also be punishable with a fine and even imprisonment, so it’s important to make sure you’re prepared before you get behind the wheel.

-If you need your license attesting or translating we can complete this for you, click here or the link below to request a quote:
+If you need your license attesting or translating we can complete this for you.
+Wherever your documents were issued, we can help have them processed for you!
+Click here or the link below to request a quote: